-The city has an interesting legend associated with it, according to which, Lord Krishna-the head of the Yadav Clan, foretold Arjuna that a remote descendent of the Yadav Clan would built his kingdom atop the Trikuta Hill.
+The city has an interesting legend linked with it, according to which, Lord Krishna who was the head of the Yadav Clan, told Arjuna that a remote descendent of the Yadav Clan would build his kingdom on top of the Trikuta Hill.
 His prophecy was fulfilled in 1156 A.D. when Rawal Jaisal, a descendent of the Yadav Clan and a Bhatti Rajput, abandoned his fort at Lodurva and founded a new capital - Jaisalmer, perched on the Trikuta Hill.

-Jaisalmer traces its inception to the 12th century.
-History tells us of Rawal Jaisal, the eldest heir of the Rawal of Deoraj, was passed over for the throne of Lodurva and a younger half-brother was crowned king.
-Rawal Jaisal went looking for a new location to set up his capital when he came across sage Eesul.
-The sage told him about Krishna's prophecy which said that a descendant of his Yaduvanshi clan would found a new kingdom at this same spot.
-It was in 1156 that Rawal Jaisal constructed a mud fort, named it Jaisalmer after himself and declared it his capital.
+Jaisalmer trails its inception to the 12th century.
+History tells us about Rawal Jaisal, the eldest heir of the Rawal of Deoraj, was passed over for the throne of Lodurva and his younger half-brother was crowned king.
+Rawal Jaisal went on looking for a new location to set up his capital when he met a sage Eesul.
+The sage told him about the prophecy of Lord Krishna that said that a descendant of his Yaduvanshi clan would find a new kingdom at this same spot.
+It was in the year 1156 that Rawal Jaisal constructed a mud fort, named it Jaisalmer after himself and declared it his capital.

-If geology interests you, then Jaisalmer is where you need to journey.
-The Wood Fossil Park or Aakal is located about 15 kilometres away from the city.
-Here, one can discover and trace geologic tragedies that occurred in the Thar Desert 180 million years ago while they stay at sam sand dunes deluxe tent.
-Jaisalmer also acts as the guard to western Rajasthan (and India's) frontier.
-This 'Golden City' is located close to the Pakistan border and in close proximity to the Thar Desert.
-The city's most prominent landmark is the Jaisalmer Fort, also known by the name of Sonar Qila meaning Golden Fort.
-Unlike most of the other forts in India, Jaisalmer Fort is not just a tourist attraction.
-It houses shops, hotels and ancient havelis (homes) where generations continue to live.
+If geology fascinates you, then Jaisalmer is where you need to plan your next trip to.
+The Wood Fossil Park or Aakal nestles about 15 kilometers away from the city.
+Here, one can discover and trace the geologic tragedies that occurred in the Thar Desert about 180 million years ago while they stay at sam sand dunes deluxe tent.
+Jaisalmer also acts as the guard to the western part of Rajasthan (and India's) frontier.
+This 'Golden City' is located in the vicinity of the Pakistan border and in close proximity to the Thar Desert.
+The city's most eminent landmark is the Jaisalmer Fort, also known by the name of Sonar Qila meaning Golden Fort.
+Unlike most of the other forts in India, Jaisalmer Fort is more than a tourist attraction.
+It resides shops, hotels, and ancient Havelis (homes) where generations continue to live.

-Within the fort are the three most exquisitely sculptured Jain temples dedicated to Rishabhdevji, Sambhavanathji and the Ashthapadi, famous Jain hermits known as the Tirthankaras that date back to 12 and 15 century.
+Within the Jaisalmer Fort are the three most exquisitely sculptured Jain temples dedicated to Rishabhdevji, Sambhavanathji and the Ashthapadi, famous Jain hermits known as the Tirthankaras that date back to 12 and 15 century.
 The Jain temples are carved out of yellow sandstone and the Ornamentation done on these temples is in the style of the Dilwara temples at Mt.
-Abu which makes it simply marvelous.
-The emerald icon Of Mahavira is an unparalleled gem.
+Abu, which makes it simply breathtaking.
+The emerald icon Of Mahavira is an unparalleled gem at this temple.

-Near the city center is the Patwon ki Haveli, built by Guman Chand Patwa and his five sons, dealers in brocade, gold and silver Embroidery with business stretching between Afghanistan and China.
+Patwon ki Haveli was built by Guman Chand Patwa and his five sons who dealt in brocade, gold and silver Embroidery with their business stretching between Afghanistan and China.
 The balconies are so delicately chiseled you and mesmerized you By the splendor of it.
 This haveli is among the largest and the most distinctively carved Havelis in Jaisalmer.
 This five-story haveli sits proudly in a narrow street that has a few paintings and mirror work art which can be seen in the interiors of the haveli.

 situated to the south of the city of Jaisalmer.
 Gadi Sagar a rain-water lake of Jaisalmer, is located amidst calm and cool surroundings.